-Collectively, all the sites you can have in one installation is referred to as a network.
+Collectively, all the sites you can have in one installation is referred to as a network of sites.
 We are going to be using this term a lot in this article.

 In this guide, we will be looking into what WordPress Multisite is all about, and its architecture.
 Most importantly, we will show you how to set it up.
 Setting up a Multisite is the same as setting up a typical standalone website.
 So, there is nothing too difficult about it.